sachinsu/sachinsu.github.io/work_journal/software.md

     - Evolution of Map-Reduce.
 Also provides some streaming support.
     - Can use languages like Scala to write jobs.
     - Delayed execution like reading the file only when processing instructions are executed on it.

+- ChatGPT
+    - is always fundamentally trying to do is to produce a “reasonable continuation” of whatever text it’s got so far
+    - It does this (i.e. picking up next word) based on probabilities
+    - There are about 40000 reasonably commonly used words in english.
+Using large corpus of english text, it is possible to get frequency of occurance of each word.Using these frequencies, one can start constructing sentenses.
+    - While finding out next words with top probabality, a factor called temperature is introduced to indicate whether to always pickup next word with highest probability or apply temperature and choose one with slightly lower probabilty.